P-Brower/homepage/resume.md

 *Chicago, IL  \| July 2023 - March 2024*

- * Managed the technical ecosystem, including Microsoft's Online Suite, Active Directory, Confluence, and Meraki
+ * Managed the technical systems, including Microsoft's Online Suite, Active Directory, Confluence, Meraki, and HyperV
  * Provided remote support to the Senior Support Manager to assist with higher tier tickets
- * Acted as department lead while Director of Technology was vacant, by working directly with leadership
+ * Acted as department lead while Director of Technology was vacant, working directly with leadership
  * Collaborated cross-departmentally to stay up-to-date with technical requests and foster open communication